eduardnecula/video_db/README.md

-# This project represent a simmulation of a video site like fmovies or netflix that let's you search or receive recommandations.
+# This project represent a simmulation of a video site like fmovies or netflix that let's you search for movies or series or receive recommandations.
+Input is read from a file.